ni/nimi-python/docs/nirfsg/enums.rst

         The data operation does not start until a software event occurs.
 You may create a software trigger by calling the :py:meth:`nirfsg.Session.send_software_edge_trigger` method.

-    .. py:attribute:: StartTriggerType.P2P_ENDPOINT_FULLNESS

-        The data operation does not start until the endpoint reaches the threshold specified in the :py:attr:`nirfsg.Session.P2P_ENDPOINT_FULLNESS_START_TRIGGER_LEVEL` property.